 - 1 teaspoon cinnamon

-- 1/8 teaspoon each of ground nutmeg, ground ginger, and ground cloves
+- 1/8 teaspoon ground nutmeg, ground ginger, AND ground cloves

 - 1/2 teaspoon salt